chrismyers2000/MeshAdv-Mini/README.md

 These instructions assume you are using a raspberry pi with Raspberry Pi OS.

-Click here for the new configuration method: [https://meshtastic.org/docs/hardware/devices/linux-native-hardware/#configuration]
+## New Method:

+   - As methods keep changing, please [CLICK HERE](https://meshtastic.org/docs/hardware/devices/linux-native-hardware/#configuration) for the most up to date configuration process

 ---
+## Old Method:

 The old method is below and still works if you prefer it